lhcb/starterkit-lessons/first-analysis-steps/interactive-dst.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Interactively exploring a DST
+# Interactively exploring a DST

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Open a DST in an interactive python session
+* Open a DST in an interactive python session
-> * Print all nodes in a DST
+* Print all nodes in a DST
-> * Explore the contents of the TES
+* Explore the contents of the TES
-> * Inspect a track
+* Inspect a track
-> * Inspect a stripping location
+* Inspect a stripping location
+{% endobjectives %}

 Data is stored in files called DSTs, which are processed by DaVinci to make nTuples.
 However you can also explore